BlueQuartzSoftware/simplnx/docs/Code_Style_Guide.md

     const char MyFile[5] = { 'a', '.', 'd', 'a', 't'};

 Using this type of approach allows for quicker code updates when constant values need to be changed.

+## Clang Formatting ##

+`clang-format` is a tool to automatically format C++ code.
+You should run 'clang-format' on your code before opening a Pull Request to make sure it passes the *clang-format pr* check.
+You can install `clang-format` and `git-clang-format` with `npm install -g clang-format`.
+To automatically format a file according to a project's C++ code style, run `clang-format -i path/to/complex/file`, which is supported on macOS/Linux/Windows.
+If you want to run `clang-format` on all the changed code on your latest git commit (HEAD), you can run `git-clang-format HEAD~1`.
+Run `git-clang-format -h`  for extra help.